Serving this salad in little avocado boats adds a little bit of festive to a summer dinner.

 Add the onion to the pan and grill that as well.
 When soft and caramelized, remove from the pan and mince up.
 Add to the shrimp and refrigerate until well chilled.

-Fill the avocado generously with the stuffing.
+Fill the avocado generously with the stuffing, and garnish.

 Vegetarian Version: Make this vegetarian by substituting chick peas or black beans for the shrimp.